scerioli/Global-Preferences-Survey/ReproduceArticle.md

 The Gender Equality Index is composed of four main datasets.

 - **Time since women’s suffrage:** Taken from the [Inter-Parliamentary Union Website](http://www.ipu.org/wmn-e/suffrage.htm#Note1).
-We cleaned the data in the following way: We kept as a date the first complete date (vote and stand for election, with no other restrictions commented), regardless of whether the country was a colony or not (so, for instance, Kazakhstan is kept to have the first date because nothing changed from the Soviet Union to independence).
+We cleaned the data in the following way: we kept as the suffrage date the one when both vote and stand for election right were granted, with no other restrictions commented), regardless of whether the country was a colony or not (so, for instance, Kazakhstan is kept to have the first date because nothing changed from the Soviet Union to independence).
 South Africa was not easy to clean because its history shows the racism part very entangled with women's rights.
 We kept the latest date when also Black women could vote.
 For Nigeria, considered the distinctions between North and South, we decided to keep only the North data because, again, it was showing the completeness of the country and it was the last date.
 Note: USA data doesn't take into account that also up to 1964 black women couldn't vote (in general, Blacks couldn't vote up to that year).
 We didn’t keep this date, anyway, because it was not explicitly mentioned in the original dataset.
 We know this is in contrast with other choices made, but we also think that it is important to reproduce the result of the authors, and the USA was often easy to spot on the plots.

 - **UN Gender Inequality Index:** Taken from the [Human Development Report 2015](http://hdr.undp.org/sites/default/files/hdr_2016_statistical_annex.pdf).
 We kept only the table called "Gender Inequality Index".

 - **WEF Global Gender Gap:** WEF Global Gender Gap Index Taken from the [World Economic Forum Global Gender Gap Report 2015](http://reports.weforum.org/).
 For countries where data were missing, data was added from the World Economic Forum Global Gender Gap Report 2006.
-We modified some of the country names directly on the csv file, that is why we provide this as an income file
+We modified some of the country names directly on the csv file, that is why we provide this as an input file.

 - **Ratio of female and male labour force participation:** Average International Labour Organization estimates from 2003 to 2012 taken from the World Bank database (http://data.worldbank.org/indicator/SL.TLF.CACT.FM.ZS).
 Values were inverted to create an index of equality.
 We took the years between 2004 and 2013 and calculated the mean.